eea/eea.docker.jenkins/Readme.md

 ### master.env ###

 * `JAVA_OPTS` You might need to customize the JVM running Jenkins master, typically to pass system properties or tweak heap memory settings.
 Use JAVA_OPTS environment variable for this purpose.
+* `JENKINS_OPTS` Start Jenkins with custom options.
+Useful if you want to start Jenkins on `https` for example.

 ### slave.env ###